COVID-19 pandemic in Bulgaria: August 2022

 From 4 August 2022 there was a further tightening of the epidemiological control measures in the capital, with face masks starting to be required for most indoor spaces as well as other requirements pertaining to social distancing, disinfection and capacity limits being introduced.
 Following the appointment of Asen Medzhidiev as caretaker Health Minister, from 11 August 2022, the pandemic-related measures in Sofia, especially those pertaining to masks, were once again relaxed, and a large amount of free rapid antigen tests were provided.
 From 25 August 2022, the mask requirement for public transport was dropped.
 Facial coverings remained compulsory in medical settings.

 October 2022

-In October 2022, two additional Omicron subvariants - BQ.1.1 и BM.1.1 - were confirmed to be present in the country.
+In October 2022, two additional Omicron subvariants – BQ.1.1 and BM.1.1 – were confirmed to be present in the country.
 BA.5x remained the dominant subvariant, being found in around 71% of genomic sequencing samples for the period between 11 September and 12 October.